Exploiting Defenses against GAN-Based Feature Inference Attacks in Federated Learning

-As mentioned in Section~\ref{subsec-mixup}, the classification features learned by the modified GAN model could deviate from the classification features extracted by the federated model, leading to the case that the distribution of the training images $X'$ is slightly different from that of the testing images $X$, which means the federated model performance will fairly degrade.

-The third is that in the \scheme without the feature extractor, the defender's GAN model turns to learn the original distribution of $X$ ($\mathcal{L}_{\text{CGAN}}$), while the $\mathcal{L}_{\text{obf}}$ encourages the GAN to learn a distorted distribution of $X$, i.e., a distribution with the expected variance $v_e$.
-As a result, the learned distribution is slightly different from the distribution of $X$.
-Although this \scheme can protect the private images, it also causes considerable performance degradation to the federated model, which renders this design useless in real-world applications.
+Consequently, the visual features of the generated $X'$ become closer to those of $X$, resulting in a superior attack performance compared to the original \schemens.
+Concurrently, the defender's GAN primarily focuses on learning the visual features rather than the classification features of $X$, leading to a more substantial degradation in accuracy.